You’ve just applied for a credit card and received approval from the credit company. How long should you expect to wait to receive it?

 You will find this is all pretty standard, and although different lender’s terms will vary, they will not vary very much.

-Apply now for a Commonwealth Bank Low Fee credit card, and enjoy a low interest rate offer on balance transfers and purchases.
-The Commonwealth Bank Low Fee credit card is great for those looking for an everyday card that offers a convenient way to shop.
+Apply now for a Commonwealth Bank Low Rate credit card, and enjoy a low interest rate on purchases.
+The Commonwealth Bank Low Rate credit card is great for those looking for an everyday card that offers a convenient way to shop.

 - 5.99% p.a. for 5 months on balance transfers